History of ABS-CBN: 1986–2007: Rebirth and growth

 On March 30, 1998, ABS-CBN Holdings Corporation was incorporated as Worldtech Holdings Corporation, for the primary purpose of issuance of the Philippine Depository Receipt (PDR) and the acquisition and holding of shares of ABS-CBN Corporation.
 Its Philippine depository receipt (PDR) is traded in the Philippine Stock Exchange under the ticker symbol ABSP.

 On September 24, 1994, ABS-CBN signed a historic deal with PanAmSat to bring the first trans-Pacific Asian programming to some two million Filipino immigrants in the United States.
 This deal would later gave birth to The Filipino Channel which is now available globally.

 The network has also syndicated its programs for international audience through its ABS-CBN International Distribution division.
-Among the programs that gained popularity abroad are Pangako Sa 'Yo, Kay Tagal Kang Hinintay, Lobo, Sana Maulit Muli, Kahit Isang Saglit, and Be Careful With My Heart.
+Among the programs that gained popularity abroad are Pangako Sa 'Yo, Kay Tagal Kang Hinintay, Lobo, Sana Maulit Muli, Kahit Isang Saglit, and Be Careful with My Heart.

 Nine years after the revival on March 30, 1995, Republic Act No. 7966 signed by President Fidel Ramos granted ABS-CBN its legislative franchise for the second time.

 Geny Lopez died of cancer on June 29, 1999, in the United States.
-This happened six months before the network celebrated the millennium by unveiling a new logo and inaugurating its Millennium Transmitter in the corporation grounds, resulting in a clearer signal for its television and radio stations in Mega Manila.
+This happened six months before the network celebrated the millennium by unveiling a new logo on December 31, 1999, and inaugurating its Millennium Transmitter on the company grounds on March 7, 2000.
+This resulted in a clearer signal for its television and radio stations in Mega Manila.

 In 2002, Finance Asia ranked ABS-CBN as the 8th best-managed company in the Philippines in its "Asia's Best Companies 2002" survey.
 The survey covers the performance of the top companies in 10 countries in Asia.
 Finance Asia polled institutional investors and equity analysts for this survey.
+In the same year, the network was started to broadcast in full stereo.

 In 2003, during the 50th anniversary of Philippine television, ABS-CBN launched its present brand name, "Kapamilya" (literally means "a member of the family").
 The network celebrated its golden anniversary in 2003.
-The network also launched a promo called "Treasure Hunt", where the people were invited to bring their oldest television, radio sets, microphones, and posters.
+It also launched a promo called "Treasure Hunt", where the people were invited to bring their oldest television, radio sets, microphones, and posters.
 The network also celebrated its 16-year reign in the TV ratings, with 13 of their shows included in the Top 15 daily programs in TV.
-ABS-CBN also launched several new shows including Beyblade, Crush Gear Turbo and Meteor Garden.
+ABS-CBN also launched several new shows including Final Fantasy: Unlimited, Crush Gear, Rave, and Yu-Gi-Oh!.
 The company also did a nationwide caravan, showcasing the network's talents.